evanscottgray/weequeue/README.md

 # weequeue
-remote weechat notifications with redis and osx notification center.
+remote weechat notifications with redis and osx notification center, also can use pushbullet.

 ## up and running
 optionally start a redis instance: